svenkubiak/embedded-mongodb/README.md

         <scope>test</scope>
     </dependency>

-2) Start up the embedded mongodb with the following command:

-	EmbeddedMongoDB.getInstance();

-You may want to do this in an @Before annotated class of your unit tests!
+2) There is no specific start command.
+The EmbeddedMongo will start upon first instantiation.

-You can get the port and host using
+You can get the port and host using which you e.g. can pass to your MongoClient.

-	EmbeddedMongoDB.getPort();
-	EmbeddedMongoDB.getHost();
+	EmbeddedMongo.DB.getPort();
+	EmbeddedMongo.DB.getHost();

 You can shut down the mongodb instance with the following command:

-	EmbeddedMongoDB.shutdown();
+	EmbeddedMongo.DB.shutdown();

-EmbeddedMongoDB always runs on localhost and a random port between 28000 and 65000.
+EmbeddedMongo always runs on localhost and a random port between 1024 and 50000.

 [1]: https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo